The Ventures: Legacy

 The Ventures enjoyed their greatest popularity and success in the US and Japan in the 1960s, but they continue to perform and record.
-With over 110 million albums sold worldwide, the group remains the best selling instrumental rock group of all time.
+With over 110 million albums sold worldwide, the group remains the best-selling instrumental rock group of all time.
 Thirty-eight Ventures albums (including a seasonal Christmas album) charted in the US, and six of fourteen chart singles made it into the Top 40, with three making it into the Top 10.
 Of their 38 chart albums, 34 of them occurred in the 1960s, and the Ventures rank as the 6th best pop album performer for that decade, according to "Joel Whitburn's Top Pop Albums".

 Among their achievements in America, in 1963 the Ventures had five LPs in the Billboard Top 100 of the albums chart at the same time.
 Additionally, they released a series of instructional LPs entitled Play Guitar with the Ventures and Play Electric Bass with the Ventures.
 Four LPs were released in this series, the first of which reached the Billboard Top 100 Album Chart—an achievement previously unheard of for an instructional LP.
-In a novelty achievement, the Ventures were the first act to place two different versions of the same song in the Top 10, those being "Walk, Don't Run" (#2) and "Walk, Don't Run '64" (#8).
+In a novelty achievement, the Ventures were the first act to place two different versions of the same song in the Top 10, those being "Walk, Don't Run" (No. 2) and "Walk, Don't Run '64" (No. 8).

 The Ventures were among the first rock acts able to sell albums based on a style and sound without needing hit singles on the albums.
 These albums are also some of the earliest examples of the concept album in rock music.
 Many of the Ventures' albums, starting with Colorful Ventures in 1961, were organized according to a central theme.